hackoregon/cropcompass-vagrant/README.md

 1. `vagrant ssh`.
 This will log you into the box as "vagrant".
 2. `workon cropcompass`.
 This will activate the Crop Compass virtual environment.
 3. The log files are in `~/logs`.

+## Host-side troubleshooting
+Do a `vagrant global-status`.
+This will list all the boxes and what they're doing.
+Note that if a box is running when you reboot your host, Vagrant may or may not save it cleanly and may or may not restart it when the host comes back up.
+On my Linux host it does seem to do a clean save and restore, but to be safe you should do a `vagrant halt` before shutting down the host and a `vagrant up` after bringing the host back up.